couchdeveloper/RXPromise/README.md

 - (RXPromise*) fetchObjects;
 ```

-Suppose, for managing a persistent store, we utilize Core Data.
-Suppose we have a class `CoreDataStack`, which has a "main context" executing on the main thread, whose parent is the "root context" running on a private queue with a backing store.
-For this example, we only require one method as described below:
+A real application would also use Core Data for managing a persistent store.
+Our "Core Data Stack" is quite standard having a "main context" executing on the main thread, whose parent is the "root context" running on a private queue with a backing store.
+Assuming this Core Data stack is already setup, we implement the following method:

 ```objective-c
 /**